Extending Ghouila-Houri's Characterization of Comparability Graphs to Temporal Graphs: Characterizations by forbidden temporal ordered patterns

-Observe that when a temporal graph is monolabel, the pattern corresponds to the usual pattern for characterizing the class of comparability graphs, see \cite{FeuilloleyH21} for a survey on three-vertex patterns.
-These proves the characterization via forbidden temporal patterns of the \emph{T}-comparability temporal graphs works as an extension of the static case.
+Observe that when a temporal graph is monolabel, the pattern corresponds to the usual pattern for characterizing the class of comparability graphs, see \cite{FeuilloleyH21} for a survey of three-vertex patterns.
+This proves that the characterization by forbidden temporal ordered patterns of the comparability temporal graphs works as an extension of the static case.